-Senator SHAHEEN.
+Senator Shaheen.
 Thank you very much, Senator Johnson.
 DAS Escobar, we will ask you to begin.

-STATEMENT OF GABRIEL ESCOBAR, SPECIAL REPRESENTA-TIVE FOR THE WESTERN BALKANS, DEPUTY ASSISTANT SEC-RETARY OF STATE FOR EUROPE AND EURASIAN AFFAIRS, U.S. DEPARTMENT OF STATE, WASHINGTON, DC
+STATEMENT OF GABRIEL ESCOBAR, SPECIAL REPRESENTA-TIVE FOR THE WESTERN BALKANS, DEPUTY ASSISTANT SEC-RETARY OF STATE FOR EUROPE AND EURASIAN AFFAIRS, U.S. DEPARTMENT OF STATE, WASHINGTON, DC and at the core of our policy.

-Mr. ESCOBAR.
-Chairwoman Shaheen, Ranking Member Johnson, distinguished members of the subcommittee, thank you for inviting me to discuss engagement in the Western Balkans.
-A Europe free, whole, and at peace remains in the United States' vital interest and at the core of our policy.
 The Western Balkans is central to this vision, although its potential remains unfulfilled.
 The Biden administration recognizes this challenge and remains committed to this region, which is an indivisible part of Europe.
-Our longstanding diplomatic engagement supports the Western Balkans' full integration into Euro-Atlantic structures.
+Our long-standing diplomatic engagement supports the Western Balkans' full integration into Euro-Atlantic structures.
 A stronger Balkans, integrated in a stronger Europe, means a stronger transatlantic community.